 Point Lobos SCUBA Diving

-SCUBA and free diving reservations can be made for Point Lobos State Reserve.
+SCUBA and free diving reservations must be made in advance for Point Lobos State Natural Reserve.

-Reservations can be made in advance, as far out as the current month plus two months.
+Reservations can be made as far out as the current month plus one month.
+A dive team consist of two divers.
 Diving as a team of three requires two reservations.
-You may type "TBD" into the required fields if there isn't going to be a fourth diver, or if you are not sure who your fourth diver will be.
+You may type "TBD" into the required fields if there is not going to be a fourth diver, or if you are not sure who your fourth diver will be.

 Snorkeling reservations are made in the same way as dive reservations.
 If you wish to make a snorkeling reservation, use the buttons on the right to make a reservation as if you were a diver, but once the program requests dive certification information select and type "Snorkel".
 All snorkelers need a buddy in order to enter the water.

-Weekend- Holiday Diving/ Snorkeling Reservation or Walkup= $30+ Processing Fee
+Weekend - Holiday Diving/ Snorkeling Reservation = $30+ Processing Fee

 Weekday Diving/ Snorkeling with Reservation = $20+ Processing Fee